Unsupervised Domain Adaptation for RF-based Gesture Recognition: Methodology

-\emph{(2) Time Erasing}: Deep neural networks are prone to overfitting without sufficient data, which usually leads to disappointing performance.
-Actually, it is usually difficult to collect sufficient gesture data in device-free gesture recognition scenarios.
-Therefore, increasing the number and diversity of gestures is helpful to boost the model performance.
-Erasing the feature on time dimension within the certain number can increase the number and diversity of data.
-Inspired by \cite{zhang2020data}, we augment the data in the time dimension with time erasing, i.e., we choose a certain number of frames of the sample randomly, then make the frames' feature value be zero.
-This process can be expressed as:
+(2) Time Erasing: Deep neural networks are prone to overfitting without sufficient data, which usually leads to disappointing performance.
+Increasing the number and diversity of gesture samples is helpful to model training.
+An effective method is erasing the frames in time dimension, which simulates gesture in different velocities.
+As Fig. \ref{time erasing} shown, the time erasing selects some frames to remove and padding with zero, which are denoted by the gray frames in Fig. \ref{time erasing}.